 Lighthouse Ministries has been serving the youth of Southeast Canton since 1996.
 We provide a safe place for neighborhood children to learn and grow through after-school programs, ministry clubs, summer activities and acts of service.
 Below is the story of our history as well as our hopes for the future.

 By 1996, with two staff, six middle school students and an operating budget barely over $4,000, the Lighthouse was born.
-First Mennonite Church already had an elementary outreach — Venture Club and a youth Group for high schoolers.
-The need for a middle school club was apparent so the six middle school students became the first of many to participate in the newly established Jr High Club.
+First Mennonite Church already had an elementary outreach — Venture Club — and a youth Group for high schoolers.
+The need for a middle school club became apparent so the six middle school students became the first of many to participate in the newly established Jr High Club.

 In 1997, the Lighthouse staff, Darin Nissley and Wendy Overholt, were approached by Jon Matthewson, a youth ministry major with a love for God and a heart for inner-city youth.
 He expressed the desire to begin an after-school program at the Lighthouse allowing the youth to have a safe place to play after school.
 After prayerful consideration and discussion the Lighthouse After-School Play Program was established.
 Attendance varied in the early years from 15-30 youth attending each day.